YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBNOCRE
 ---------------

-DBNOCRE, Not all specified databases, or their associated journal files were created
+DBNOCRE, Not all specified database files, or their associated journal files were created

 MUPIP Warning: This indicates that MUPIP CREATE failed a task in creating the new database files.